matteofigus/api-benchmark/README.md

   (String): the route to benchmark

 #### headers
-  (Object): the headers to send
+  (Object): the headers to send.
+In case of function (that has to return an object) it will be evaulated for each request.

 #### data
-  (Object): the data sent with the request
+  (Object): the data sent with the request.
+In case of function (that has to return an object) it will be evaulated for each request.

 #### expectedStatusCode
   (Number, default null): if it is a number, generates an error when the status code of the response is different